 Dr. Kozliak’s group's focus is on application of physical chemistry to both applied microbiology/biotechnology and complex chemical processes.
 Complex problems are addressed, those requiring more than just organic/inorganic chemistry, analytical chemistry, microbiology or engineering but, rather, an integrated combination of some or all of them.
 Applied physical chemistry helps link these very different areas thus enabling us to solve some difficult real-world problems.
 Analytical chemistry is another key to solving these problems; this is why most of the projects addressed by Dr. Kozliak’s group are conducted in partnership with analytical chemists.
 Chemical engineering faculty are also Dr. Kozliak’s natural collaborators who enable the practical implementation of the molecular approaches developed.

 One focus area is the application of bacteria in gas phase, liquid and solid waste cleanup processes.
 The project is conducted in collaboration with Prof. Jan Paca, Institute of Chemical Technology, Technical University, Prague (Czech Republic).
-A related project started in 1997 after a catastrophic flood occurred in Grand Forks, ND.
-Studies, in collaboration with engineering faculty, have been conducted on using bioremediation (as well as chemical and physical remediation methods) as a means of removing hydrocarbon contaminants from common building materials, such as wood and concrete.
-Dr. Kozliak is interested in bioremediation and related projects as a member of the Editorial Board of Journal of Environmental Science and Health, Part A.
+Dr. Kozliak is interested in projects on physico-chemical aspects of biodegradation, bioremediation and related projects.
+A new project in this area is conducted in collaboration with a colleague in analytical chemistry, Dr. A. Kubatova, and Dr. Y. Ji (UND, Chem.
+E.) on chemical and biochemical pretreatments of lignocellulosic biomass.
+Dr. Kozliak is a member of the Editorial Board of Journal of Environmental Science and Health, Part A.

 The other large current project is in partitioning and speciation of inorganic elements during coal combustion.
 Accurate methods are sought and developed for direct measurement of kinetic parameters under conditions that simulate the vaporization of inorganic materials during coal combustion on a molecular scale.
-This is done in collaboration with a colleague in analytical chemistry, Dr. D. Pierce and chemical engineering faculty, Drs.
-W. Seames and S. Benson.
+This is done in collaboration with Dr. Seames and a colleague in analytical chemistry, Dr. D. Pierce.

 Dr. Kozliak is also interested in developing new pedagogies in teaching physical chemistry on all levels, in particular, teaching entropy and its versatile physical significance.